 When looking to buy a helmet, go into a karting store and try some different helmets on to get a feel for the different eyeport sizes that allow you a good view of the world around you.

 Next up, ventilation is an absolute must on any helmet.
-Without vents and the means to properly disperse condensation/ heat from inside the helmet, you’ll end up with a foggy visor which can be pretty catastrophic.
-Since, you know, you won’t be able to see properly!
+Without vents and the means to properly disperse condensation/heat from inside the helmet, you’ll end up with a foggy visor which can be pretty catastrophic, as you won’t be able to properly see in front of you.

-Make sure to pick a helmet which has at least one variable ventilation area aside from the chin area.
-This will increase airflow and not only keep you cooler, but it will also stop the fogged-up visor from happening.
+Make sure to pick a helmet that has at least one variable ventilation area aside from the chin area.
+This will increase airflow and not only keep you cooler, but it will also stop your visor fogging up.

 Considering that you’ll be wearing a helmet for whole races at a time, the last thing you want is a scratchy material pressing tight against your face!
 Make sure to select a helmet with a nice, plush interior and, ideally, one with removable elements to it.
 This will provide a superior, more personalized fit overall.

-Oftentimes if you’re between helmet sizes, the next size up will be much too big, but the smaller size isn’t quite right, either.
-If that smaller size has removable cheek pads and forehead foam, you’ll soon find that snug yet not crushing fit which you need to find in a helmet for it to do its job at protecting you.
+Oftentimes, if you’re between helmet sizes, the next size up will be much too big, but the smaller size isn’t quite right either.
+If that smaller size has removable cheek pads and forehead foam, you’ll soon find that snug yet not crushing fit that you need to find in a helmet for it to do its job at protecting you.

 A helmet being lightweight isn’t just for a racing edge (but it does help)!
-Remember that your neck has to support that helmet through multiple races, so the last thing you want is a hefty, unwieldly thing pushing down on you.
-And think about if you did have a collision; a heavy helmet has the potential to badly damage your neck.
+Remember that your neck has to support that helmet through multiple races, so the last thing you want is a hefty, unwieldy thing pushing down on you.
+And think about if you did have a collision – a heavy helmet has the potential to badly damage your neck.

-Different kinds of visor are pretty important in go-karting where your helmet is open to the elements.
-The last thing you want is a helmet which doesn’t accommodate for visors being switched out to match track conditions!
+Different kinds of visor are important to have on hand in go-karting.
+The last thing you want is a helmet that doesn’t accommodate visors being switched out to match track conditions!

 As an example, during glaring sunlight, you’ll want a tinted visor to minimize how bright it would otherwise be.
 Or in the midst of a downpour, your visor will need to be treated with water repellent to make it better at dispelling water droplets.
 This is best achieved when you can switch out visors.